-One of the arguments cited against this ever taking place was the registry of the Ourang Medan.
-Officially speaking, it appears as though it never actually existed, although the Silver Star was a real vessel.
-But at the time the Ourang Medan was supposed to have been floundering, the Silver Star was operating under another registration: Santa Juana.
-The Grace Line shipping company had bought rights to the ship and renamed it.
+One of the arguments that counters the truth of the event came from the registry of the Ourang Medan.
+Officially, it appears as that the ship never existed, although the Silver Star was a real vessel.
+But at the time the Ourang Medan was supposedly foundering, the Silver Star was operating under another registration: Santa Juana.
+The Grace Line shipping company had bought rights to the vessel and renamed it.

-In contrast, those that believe in the Ourang Medan story insist that the ship was registered in Sumatra.
-At the time, Sumatra was a Dutch colony that formed part of what was known as the Dutch East Indies.
+In contrast, those that believe in the Ourang Medan story insist that the registration of the ship originated in Sumatra.
+At the time, Sumatra was a Dutch colony that formed part of the Dutch East Indies.
 In Indonesian, Ourang means ‘man’ and Medan is the largest city on the island of Sumatra.
-Hence the registered name Ourang Medan literally means ‘Man from Medan’.
-No records have been produced to back up this ascertain.
+Hence the name Ourang Medan literally means ‘Man from Medan.’
+There are no records that back up this ascertain.
 Even Lloyd’s Shipping registers and the Dictionary of Disasters at sea 1824-1962 has found no mention of the Ourang Medan.

 The Booklet “Das Totenschiffin der Südsee”

 Professor Theodor Siersdorfer of Essen in Germany has spent much of the last 50 years researching the story of the Ourang Medan.
 Siersdorfer was the first to mention the names of the American ships that originally went in pursuit of the Ourang Medan and refers anyone interested in their own research to a German booklet written in 1954.
-The author of this publication was a man called Otto Mielke and seemingly knew a lot about the mysterious ship.
-Not just the route it took, the cargo it carried, but the name of the Captain.
+The author of this publication was a man by the name of Otto Mielke.
+He seemingly knew a lot about the mysterious ship, with knowledge of its route, cargo, and name of the captain.

 You May Also Like